Makerspace at the ECenter

 The Makerspace gives students the opportunity to develop their innovative interests through our three core directives:

-- First, to be as inclusive and interdisciplinary as possible by encouraging students—men and women—from all colleges and programs to come together in making things that are meaningful to them—personal projects, academic projects, and prototypes.
+- First, to be as inclusive and interdisciplinary as possible by encouraging all students from all colleges and programs to come together in making things that are meaningful to them—personal projects, academic projects, and prototypes.

 - Second, to ensure that the maker community establishes all decisions regarding the development of resources.